How to create OKRs and KPIs in 10 logical steps

 …or STAR, for short.
 SMART arguably covers this to some extent in the 'Realistic' element of the acronym, but the STAR approach helps us review each element specifically.

-6. Arbitrary target and key result values
+6. Arbitrary target and key result values:

 If we don’t understand how we performed in the past, what ‘best possible’ performance looks like and how practical it is to achieve an outcome, our targets are likely to be arbitrary and potentially unachievable.
 Historical data and best-observed performance, gives us a fact-based foundation for our key results design, and a powerful argument for their validity.

-7. Gaming the system (cheating)
+7. Gaming the system (cheating):

 As anyone who has played family board games knows, humans are optimisation machines and often rampantly cheat if they think they can get away with it.
 People will attempt to achieve the objectives and key results by any means necessary and this often includes gaming the system and rules.
 Understanding that this happens and that it is predictable and preventable is essential.
 We need to include steps in our OKR design method to anticipate the nature and intensity of this cheating, and to mitigate it.
+We have a whole system which is designed to set targets and incentives that can't be gamed - check it out here.

-8. Poor maintenance
+8. Poor maintenance:

-Even the best designed OKRs will fail if they are not regularly reviews, discussed and tuned.
+Even the best designed OKRs will fail if they are not regularly reviewed, discussed and tuned.
 Simply creating OKRs is not enough, they need to become part of the 'management control system'.
 This may sound complex, but in practice it means regular, structured, review sessions with the right people and solid action-management that delivers results.

-OKR Design in 10 Logical Steps
+How to Create OKRs in 10 Logical Steps

 OKR-DS Framework